MegaPast2Future/mallorn/README.md

 ![mallorn](https://user-images.githubusercontent.com/31075082/33756280-059d7e6a-dbf5-11e7-9735-e9110da58421.png)

 This package provides functions for calculating probabilistic phylogenetic diversity metrics.
-These metrics are neccesary when there is uncertainty whether a taxon is present or absent in a community.
+These metrics are necessary when there is uncertainty whether a taxon is present or absent in a community.
 This uncertainty could arise, for example, from sampling uncertainty, the continuous output of a species distribution model, or a species' extinction probability.
-If the probability of species being in a community is binary (0 or 1), you can use the functions in the [`picante`](https://cran.r-project.org/web/packages/picante/index.html) pacakge.
-But if the probability of species being in a community is 0.67, you need to use the probablistic metrics found in `mallorn`.
+If the probability of species being in a community is binary (0 or 1), you can use the functions in the [`picante`](https://cran.r-project.org/web/packages/picante/index.html) package.
+But if the probability of species being in a community is 0.67, you need to use the probabilistic metrics found in `mallorn`.

 Warning!
-This package is still in developement.
+This package is still in development.
 Use it with caution.

 #### Citation